Epsilon Productions in association with Boon Dog Theatre

 Brief back history of the show and those involved:

 The State Vs John Hayes is Lucy Roslyn’s first piece of writing for stage.
 Based on extensive research into female killers and life on death row.
 It was first performed at the Hen and Chickens theatre in Islington, 2012.
-It went on to perform a full run at the Edinburgh Fringe Festival, C Venues, 2013 where it received critical acclaim, and then the Ustinov Studio, Theatre Royal Bath, 2014.
+It went on to perform a full run at the Edinburgh Fringe Festival, C Venues, 2013 where it received critical acclaim, and then the Ustinov Studio, Theatre Royal Bath, 2014 and at The Lowry Studio in January of this year.

 It was originally directed by Richard Warren.
 Key image (mugshot) by Paul Hancock.
 Original music by Joe Bennett.
 Press representative Chiara Ciabattoni.